Back Ray Optics Light Physics Contents Index Home

-Below, in an animated diagram, a light beam reflects at the surface of a flat mirror.
+Below a light beam reflects at the surface of a flat mirror.
 This diagram demonstrates the reflective behavior of any single ray of light.
+Explanations follow.

 Click on the picture to change the origin of the light ray.
 Drag slowly.